-Class-based resolution (BK-D): Class-based resolution procedure is similar to type-based resolution routine.
+Class-based resolution (BK-D): The class-based resolution procedure is similar to the type-based resolution routine.
 The class-based procedure exploits feature classification of resolved places as the basis to resolve among competing candidate places (see Sec.
 2.2. for feature classification detail).
 Again the assumption is that places of a similar class are more likely to be mentioned in a discourse.
-The candidate place of class matching the commonly occurring class among the resolved places is selected as the place referred to.
-Back to our example above; we will try to resolve among the three candidates of Tuzla in scope BA@01 employing class-based procedure.
-Here is a list of resolved places with their corresponding class in curly bracket: Sarajevo{P}, Bosnia{A}, Bihac{P}, Britain{A}, London{P}.
-There are two places classified as A and three places classified as P. The three candidates of reference Tuzla are classified as (candidate ID in square bracket and classification in curly bracket): $[4]\{P\}$, $[5]\{A\} \& [6]\{A\}$.
-Candidate [4]'s class matches the commonly occurring class among the resolved places and therefore, is selected as the place referred to by name Tuzla.
+The candidate place of class matching the most frequently occurring class among the resolved places is selected as the place referred to.
+Back to our example above; we will try to resolve among the three candidates of Tuzla in scope BA@01 employing the class-based procedure.
+Here is a list of resolved places with their corresponding class in curly brackets: Sarajevo{P}, Bosnia{A}, Bihac{P}, Britain $\{A\}$, London $\{P\}$.
+There are two places classified as A and three places classified as P. The three candidates of reference Tuzla are classified as (candidate ID in square bracket and classification in curly bracket): $[4]{P}, [5]{A} & [6]{A}.$ Candidate [4]'s class matches the most frequently occurring class among the resolved places and therefore, is selected as the place referred to by name Tuzla.

-Pop-based resolution (BK-E) & manual resolution (BK-F): Population based resolution (BK-E) selects the place with the largest population as the place being referred to.
-While the manual resolution (BK-F) passes the task of resolving among competing places to the user.
-The manual resolution is called when the preceding automated procedures fail to resolve the ambiguity.
+Pop-based resolution (BK-E) & manual resolution (BK- $\!\!\!$

+F): Population based resolution (BK-E) selects the place with the largest population as the place being referred to.
+Manual resolution (BK-F) passes the task of resolving among competing places to the user.
+Manual resolution is called when the preceding automated procedures fail to resolve the ambiguity.

-Update geo-scopes (BK-G): Here the list of a document's ranked geographical scopes is update by including only the scopes containing resolved places and their ancestor geo-scopes.
+Update geo-scopes (BK-G): Here the list of a document's ranked geographical scopes is updated by including only the scopes containing resolved places and their ancestor geo-scopes.
 The remaining geo-scopes in the ranked list are discarded.
 From our example above, scope list update with respect to London and Britain will include: Europe, GB@00, GB@H9, GB@S.East, Northern Europe, GB@H9@S.East.
-The following scopes in the original ranked scope list are CA@East, CA@08, CA@08@S.East, discarded: CA@00 where GB & CA stand for Great Britain and Canada respectively.
+The following scopes in the original ranked scope list are discarded: CA@East, CA@08, CA@08@S.East, CA@00 where GB and CA stand for Great Britain and Canada respectively.
 The scope Canada featured in the original scope list because of a place named London in Ontario, Canada.